jjcr1spy/crisp/README.md

 - **Stack machine:**
 Like Java bytecode.
 Easier to generate from AST (simple because one operand).

-We will use SSA LLVM LIR for many reasons:
+We will use LLVM LIR for many reasons:
 - Easy to produce, understand, and define.
 - Language and target independent for middle-end optimizations.
 - One IR for analysis and optimization.